Zoloft

 Drug Interactions

 Increased pimozide levels.
-Should not be used in combination or w/in 14 days of discontinuing treatment w/ MAOIs.
-Risk of QTc prolongation &/or ventricular arrhythmias w/ drugs that prolong QTc intervals eg, some antipsychotics & antibiotics.
+Should not be used in combination w/ or w/in 14 days of discontinuing treatment w/ disulfiram, MAOIs.
+Increased risk of QTc prolongation &/or ventricular arrhythmias (eg, TdP) w/ drugs that prolong QTc intervals (eg, some antipsychotics & antibiotics).
 Not recommended in concomitant use w/ alcohol.
-Increased tremor w/ lithium.
+Increase in tremor w/ lithium.
 Reduced plasma levels w/ phenytoin.
-Serious reactions, sometimes fatal w/ MAOIs.
-Enhanced effects of serotonergic neurotransmission w/ serotonergic drugs eg, amphetamines, tryptophan, fenfluramine, fentanyl, 5-HT agonists, or St. John's wort (Hypericum perforatum).
-Monitor prothrombin time when concomitantly used w/ warfarin.
+Rare post-marketing reports of weakness, hyperreflexia, incoordination, confusion, anxiety & agitation following use w/ sumatriptan.
+Reports of serious reactions, sometimes fatal, w/ MAOI including selegiline (selective MAOI), moclobemide (reversible MAOI), & linezolid (reversible non-selective MAOI) & methylene blue.
+Enhanced effects of serotonergic neurotransmission w/ other serotonergic drugs eg, amphetamines, tryptophan, fenfluramine, fentanyl, 5-HT agonists, or St. John's wort.
+Increase in prothrombin time when concomitantly used w/ warfarin.
 Changes in pharmacokinetic parameters w/ diazepam, tolbutamide.
 Decreased clearance w/ cimetidine.
-Minimal elevation of steady-state plasma levels of desipramine (CYP2D6 substrate).
+Minimal elevation of steady-state plasma levels of desipramine (marker of CYP2D6 isoenzyme activity).
 Reduced plasma conc w/ metamizole (enzyme inducer).

 MIMS Class